abskon/macos-stopwatch/README.md

 ### Todo

+- [ ] Controller for where and how to display
 - [ ] Custom key bindings for each state from menu
 - [ ] Config file for key bindings